-benefits to cleaning up brownfield sites reducing risks to public health, safety and welfare, and other benefits:
+There are obvious environmental benefits to cleaning up brownfield sites in a community.
+These actions create a cleaner and safer environment, reducing risks to public health, safety and welfare, and other benefits:

-- transforms property that is most tax revenues to a property that contributes to the local tax base. eliminating an opportunity cost.
-Also, further tax revenue loss. - Idle properties that were once viable businesses do not contribute to the - It is likely that brownfield sites have new land use.
-This can represent a - Re-using property in urban areas decreases development pressure in
+- Redeveloping a brownfield site transforms property that is most likely not generating substantial tax revenues to a property that contributes to the local tax base, eliminating an opportunity cost.
+Also, by not redeveloping brownfields, they could potentially have a depressing effect on property values, leading to further tax revenue loss. - Idle properties that were once viable businesses do not contribute to the job base.
+Turning them over for new, productive uses creates new job opportunities. - It is likely that brownfield sites have the infrastructure in place to serve a new land use.
+This can represent a substantial savings by a community or developer compared to building on a green field site. - Re-using property in urban areas decreases development pressure in green fields, which in turn, increases the opportunity to preserve open space and combat urban sprawl.